 If you're heading to Venezuela, you cannot miss the amazing adventure of hiking Mount Roraima in Canaima National Park.
 Arthur Conan Doyle populated the tepui Roraima with dinosaurs, strange vegetation and animals in his book, The Lost World, based on the accounts of British explorers Everard IM Thum and Harry Perkins who were the first Europeans to ascend Mount Roraima in 1884.

-Subsequent explorations and modern day climbers and trekkers find no dinosaurs, fossils or traces of prehistoric life on the top of the tepui, but they do find a fantastic world of cystal valleys, gorges, sandy beaches, mists and fog, fissures, rock formations, pools and waterfalls.
+Subsequent explorations and modern-day climbers and trekkers find no dinosaurs, fossils or traces of prehistoric life on the top of the tepui, but they do find a fantastic world of crystal valleys, gorges, sandy beaches, mists and fog, fissures, rock formations, pools, and waterfalls.

 Mount Roraima is the tallest of the table mountains called tepuis and is located in the southeastern corner of Canaima National Park, near the borders of Brazil and Guyana.

 This is the land of tropical savannahs, cloud forests, tepuis, rivers, and waterfalls.
 Roraima is one of the most recommended climbs in South America, and most people allow eight days for the trip.
 However, this allows only one day on the top of the tepui, which isn't enough time to properly explore all the nooks and crannies.
 Unfortunately, backpackers are limited by what they can carry.

 There are no direct flights from Caracas or other large cities to the closest town with an airport, the border town of Santa Elena de Uairén.
 Many visitors fly to Ciudad Bolivar and take a smaller aircraft there.
 Some come in from Brazil.

 Check flights from your area to Caracas and Ciudad Bolivar.
 You can also browse for hotels and car rentals.

 The border with Guyana is closed due to a territorial dispute.